-Now that you have defined your goals, strengths, skills and attributes, coupled with your experience and a potential or concrete job offer, you can complete a SWOT analysis.
-This will help you truly decide if it’s the right move for you.
-Also, if you decide to say yes then this analysis will help you put the necessary plans in place to ensure that you achieve the goals you have outlined in your ultimate career vision and be successful.
+The SWOT will then help you truly decide if it’s the right opportunity for you.
+Also, if you decide to say yes then this analysis will help you put the necessary plans in place to ensure that you achieve the goals you have outlined in your ultimate vision and be more successful.

-Review what you know about the company and its people, the opportunity and, the marketplace to this point.
+Review what you know about the opportunity and the marketplace to this point.
 Fill out the four quadrants in the SWOT Template, considering the following;